 The combination of wheel and axle has fundamentally changed human society, allowing for transport between towns and cities that would not have been possible otherwise.
 The great historic (and prehistoric) projects of the Pyramids at Giza and Stonehenge were likely built with the help of the wheel, thus showing how fundamental an invention it was to the ancient world.

 Most human inventions are based in some way on observing the natural world.
-The Wright Brothers, for example (themselves experts in the development of the wheel), observed birds in flight to help them develop their prototype airplane at Kitty Hawk.
+One of the examples includes the Wright Brothers (themselves experts in the development of the wheel), who observed birds in flight to help them develop their prototype airplane at Kitty Hawk.

 However, for the (unknown) inventor of the wheel, there was little natural inspiration for the stroke of brilliance.
 While spheres exist in nature (from celestial bodies to rocks and stones) there are no wheel and axle systems in the natural world.
 This means that the people who developed the wheel worked without a template.